Dumbbell Chest Fly: How To Do, Muscles Worked, and Form

 4. Lift your arms straight up from your shoulders and the dumbbells directly over your upper chest.

-5. Slowly lower your arms out to your sides until your wrists come to about shoulder level or slightly above
+5. Slowly lower your arms to your sides until your wrists reach shoulder level or slightly above.

 6. Bring your arms back toward the midline of your body, focusing on using your pec muscles to draw them back together.